π‘οΈ Google BigQuery Table is not encrypted with Customer-Managed Encryption Key (CMEK)π’

 Descriptionβ

-BigQuery by default encrypts the data as rest by employing
+BigQuery by default encrypts data at rest by employing

-BigQuery by default encrypts the data as rest by employing
+BigQuery by default encrypts data at rest by employing

 ... see more